-PUBLIC INTEREST PROGRAMS
+THE PUBLIC INTEREST PROGRAM

 As a part of a Christian university, Faulkner Law seeks not only to provide the legal knowledge and practical skills necessary to produce competent and ethical members of the legal community, but also to encourage an attitude of service in our students.
-Because of this mission, Public Interest Programs provide a dynamic and varied schedule of activities and opportunities throughout each academic year, including community legal clinics, speakers and programs, and collaborations with local community service organizations and county/state bar associations, courts, and legal service providers.
+Because of this mission, the Public Interest Program provides a dynamic and varied schedule of activities and opportunities throughout each academic year, including community legal clinics, speakers and programs, and collaborations with local community service organizations and county/state bar associations, courts, and legal service providers.

-Public Interest Programs has partnered with a variety of organizations to foster opportunities for pre-approved volunteer services.
+The Public Interest Program has partnered with a variety of organizations to foster opportunities for pre-approved volunteer services.
 Any of the field placements listed in the school's Field Placement Handbook are pre-approved for Public Interest activities.
 Additionally, pre-approval for a particular activity or organization can be obtained by e-mailing the Director of Public Interest Programs.